amendozag88/2023-ACM-IEEE-TinyML-Contest/README.md

 # RiceU team TinyML contest 2023 submission

 This contains the submission for the 2023 ACM/IEEE TinyML Design Contest at ICCAD.
+This submission won 4th place in the general classification, and best score for F_beta and generalization with scores:

+Final Score: 127.7578649, F_beta: 0.978048853,	Generalization: 0.894736842,	Latency: 7.996,	Flash: 25.19 -- [Final results](https://tinymlcontest.github.io/TinyML-Design-Contest-2023/Winners.html)

 ## Description